neurolibre/docs.neurolibre.org/source/SUBMIT.rst

 **Step 2 - Data**

-First, make sure that your data is available online.
+First, make sure that your data is available online and can be downloaded publicly.

 You can now install `Repo2Data <https://github.com/SIMEXP/Repo2Data>`_, and configure the ``data_requirement.json`` with ``"dst": "./data"``.
-Navigate into your repo and run repo2data, all your data should appear in the ``data`` folder at the root of your repository.
+Navigate into your repo and run repo2data, your data will download to the data folder.

-Finally, modify your notebooks so they consume this data.
+Finally, modify respective code lines in your notebooks to set data (relative) path to the data folder.

 .. warning:: Please make sure that you ignore your local ``./data`` folder and all of its contents from Git history, by adding the following in the ``.gitignore`` file: